We start with a simple example of confirmatory factor analysis, using the

 The output should look familiar to users of other SEM software.
 If you find it confusing or esthetically unpleasing, please let us know, and we will try to improve it.

 The output consists of three parts.
-The first six lines are called the header.
+The first nine lines are called the header.
 The header contains the following information:

 The next section contains additional fit measures, and is only shown because we

 fit.measures = TRUE.
 It starts with the line

 Test Baseline Model: and ends with the value for the